consumer-reports-innovation-lab/drp-service-directory/README.md

 ## Using the Directories

-Directories are published automatically to GitHub Pages when changes are made to the `main` branch and available on https://XXX.datarightsprotocol.org/businesses.json and https://XXX.datarightsprotocol.org/agents.json
+Directories are published automatically to GitHub Pages when changes are made to the `main` branch and available on https://discovery.datarightsprotocol.org/businesses.json and https://discovery.datarightsprotocol.org/agents.json

 ### Update Notifications

-If you want to receive webhook notifications when this repository is updated please XXX
+If you want to receive webhook notifications when this repository is updated please contact @rrix
-(rrix to figure this out, probably modify a GitHub action which makes HTTP requests)

 ## New Actors